systemd/systemd/docs/USER_RECORD.md

 `luksExtraMountOptions` → A string with additional mount options to append to the default mount options for the file system in the LUKS volume.

+`luksExtraMkfsOptions` → A string to pass as extra arguments to `mkfs` for creating the filesystem within the LUKS storage mechanism.

 `luksCipher` → A string, indicating the cipher to use for the LUKS storage mechanism.

 `luksCipherMode` → A string, selecting the cipher mode to use for the LUKS storage mechanism.